Sony A6400: settings, tips and tricks

 When Aspect Ratio is set to 16:9:

-You can choose 3:2 (which uses the full sensor surface) or 16:9 (crop but a more broad view).
-Leave as is at 3:2, you can always crop your pictures later.
+You can choose 3:2 (which uses the full sensor surface), 16:9 (crop but a more broad view) or 1:1 for Instagram.
+Leave as is at 3:2, you can always crop your pictures later when you shoot RAW.

 (when in panorama shooting mode) Size is selectable between standard and wide.
 Wide means your picture will cover a larger area.
 Set it to standard, having to scan an even broader area when making panoramas will take some experience with the Sony A6400 to do efficiently.